The post Osprey Downburst 36 Review appeared first on Backpacking Routes.

 Storing Gear: I’m used to stuffing clothes, my phone, and even my water filter inside a sleeping bag on cold nights.
 I’m happy that when the quilt is strapped to my air pad I can store gear and clothes on my pad and they stay under the quilt.

-Pad Straps: Two long pad straps connect to the quilt at about the chest and waist and wrap around a sleeping pad, holding the quilt against the top and sides of my body.
+Pad Straps: Two long pad straps connect to the quilt at about the chest and waist, and with the quilt threaded through the straps it’s held firmly to the pad, and against the top and sides of my body.

 Closure Buckles: These short straps at the waist and chest pull the quilt mostly closed, but air still gets in through the gaps so I use these on warm nights.
 These are the same buckles the pad straps connect to.